Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Just like Bonobos and Gorillas, chimps move quadrupedally by knuckle-walking on their hands thus, called knuckle walkers.

-Chimpanzee’s Life Cycle
+Chimpanzee’s Life Cycle In Kibale National Park

-The chimpanzee’s life cycle covers its life from birth to death plus, all the different stages in between.
+The Chimpanzee’s life cycle covers its life from birth to death plus, all the different stages in between.

 Note that regarding reproduction, chimps can mate all year round.
 However, chimpanzee mating depends on food sources.
 Much mating takes place when there’s abundant food.